Brief overview of negative SEO attacks

 - Google Analytics

 First, you need to determine how your website has been hit before you can launch a full SEO recovery plan.
 To answer this question… what tipped you off?
-There are many different kinds of negative SEO techniques.
+There are many types of negative SEO techniques.

 - Have they sent a bunch of spammy forum comments to your web page?